TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 At the same time we can drop the `Db` part, as no other ADO.Net library seems to us that pattern.
 This further reduces it to `Tortuga.Data.Snowflake.SFConnection`, which is a bit more reasonable for a frequently used class.

+## Round 43 - Final Steps

+* Update packages
+* Create new NuGet package
+* Run all tests in Release mode

+When updating packages, we discovered that `Google.Cloud.Storage.V1` version 4 dropped support for .NET Standard 2.0.
+So for that one target, we have to roll back to `Google.Cloud.Storage.V1` version 3.7.